joaovieira/twitter-widgets/README.md

       <a class="twitter-timeline" href="https://twitter.com/joaomgvieira">Tweets by joaomgvieira</a>
     </twitter-widgets>

-Within `twitter-widgets` use the widget's anchor data attributes and classes as you would normally would.
+Within `twitter-widgets` use the widget's anchor data attributes and classes as you would normally.

 Example: